Azure/ResourceModules/modules/cdn/profile/afdEndpoint/route/README.md

 ### Parameter: `afdEndpointName`

 The name of the AFD endpoint.

 - Required: Yes
 - Type: string

+### Parameter: `name`

+The name of the route.

+- Required: Yes
+- Type: string

+### Parameter: `originGroupName`

+The name of the origin group.
+The origin group must be defined in the profile originGroups.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `profileName`

+The name of the parent CDN profile.

+- Required: Yes
+- Type: string

 ### Parameter: `cacheConfiguration`

 The caching configuration for this route.
 To disable caching, do not provide a cacheConfiguration object.

 - Required: No
 - Type: object
 - Default: `{}`